330 Westgate Building

 University Park, PA

-I am a Research Assistant in the College of Information Sciences and Technology at The Pennsylvania State University.
+I am currently a visiting scholar at Stevens Institute of Technology hosted by Prof. Jun Xu working in topics within disassembly.
+I am also actively collaborating with the DEDIS Lab at EPFL and the Penn State Cyber Security Lab.
 I have worked in a variety of topics within security: vulnerability reproduction, deep learning for binary analyses, anonymous communications, moving target defenses, usable security and user studies, and computer security from legal and organizational perspectives.
-I’m currently affiliated to the Penn State Cyber Security Lab.

 I obtained my Bachelor of Science from The Pennsylvania State University as a Schreyer Scholar and a member of The Presidential Leadership Academy.
 I completed my honors thesis under the supervision of Dr. Peng Liu and Dr. Dinghao Wu.
 In 2017, I was a Research Assistant in the DEDIS Lab at EPFL, under the supervision of Dr. Bryan Ford.
 I also interned at Microsoft’s CDP Team and PwC’s Advisory branch in 2016 and 2015, respectively.